Skill Creation Specification

 # → Select option [8] Migrate to v3.0.0

-# → Choose migration approach (auto-fix, interactive, script, guidance)
+# → Choose migration approach (auto-fix, interactive, guidance)

 Manual Migration Steps